 To achieve this, IFS and GS1 have worked together closely.
 This cooperation is unique worldwide and sets new standards for even more secure certificates.
-The global GS1 organization is the only recognized provider of GLNs worldwide.
+The global GS1 organization is an official provider of GLNs worldwide.

 We at GS1 Germany have partnered together with IFS Management GmbH to provide you with the perfect package.
 It consists of two parts: a GLN for your location and the automatic entry of your GLN into the global GS1 database GEPIR.
 Both are required for certification.

 If you already have a GLN, you can of course also use it for certification.
 The prerequisite is that it is registered in GEPIR and that the company name and address match the information in the certificate exactly.

 The Global Location Number (GLN for short) is like a fingerprint in national and international business transactions.
 With a GLN, companies and parts of companies, such as production sites or warehouses, can be clearly identified.
 A GLNs consists of 13 digits and is the key to company information stored in databases.

 Within the scope of IFS Certification, the GLN identifies the location for which a certificate is sought.
 Since a GLN can only be assigned to one location at a time, you need at least one separate GLN per certification location.

 The entry of your GLN in GEPIR confirms its authenticity

 GEPIR is a global GS1 database in which companies and their locations can be found via its respective GLN.
 In this way it can be determined whether you are the actual owner of the GLN named in the certificate.
 Your GLN is active in GEPIR as long as you are a customer of GS1.